Byron1z/configure-ad-B1z/README.md

 <p>
   Edit: In case if there's trouble when pinging DC-1 from Client-1 in PowerShell in the later steps, go back into the

-  Firewall Settings (in DC-1 vm) and
+  Firewall Settings (in DC-1 VM) and

   - Clicked On "Windows Defender Firewall Properties"